 Solar panel costs have come down for Sydney and the rest of the world

 In the past 4-5 years, solar PV system prices have fallen dramatically around the world, making solar power at long last an economically viable energy option for homes, businesses and utilities everywhere from China to the USA to Australia.
-A huge number of Sydney homes have made an investment in solar power–and even the Sydney City government has gotten in on the action, with its own plans for a massive, multi-roof solar project.
+A huge number of Sydney homes have made an investment in solar power – and even the Sydney City government has got in on the action, with its own plans for a massive, multi-roof solar project.

 Before: Solar incentives were key